ruif95/spring-boot-learning/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.spring-boot-learning' is invalid and this project uses 'com.example.spring_boot_learning' instead.
+* The original package name 'com.example.spring-boot-learning' is invalid and this project uses 'com.example.lineserver' instead.

 # Getting Started